PureMVC/puremvc-cf-standard-framework/readme.txt

 	[SCENARIO 2]
 	You can configure ColdFusion mappings to access the framework using the ColdFusion Administrator.
-	1 - Extract the contents of the PureMVC_CF_1_0.zip into any preferred location outside your site root.
+	1 - Extract the contents of the PureMVC_CF_X_Y.zip into any preferred location outside your site root.
-	2 - Login to the ColdFusion Admin and create a mapping named "org", which points to the location of the "org" folder you extracted from the PureMVC_CF_1_0.zip archive.
+	2 - Login to the ColdFusion Admin and create a mapping named "org", which points to the location of the "org" folder you extracted from the PureMVC_CF_X_Y.zip archive.
 Do the same for "test" if you plan on running the unit tests.

 	To run the unit tests or if you will be contributing to the code base you must configure your development environment to use CFUnit for unit testing.
 Proceed to STEP 2. if not, then you can simple delete the "test" folder.